pennybelle/dman/README.md

 - Edit the script and change the config settings. i.e Username, etc.
 - Then type: chmod +x dayzserver.sh <br/>
 You will get instructions on how to start stop etc after first run.
+- Mod ID's are stored in .workshop.cfg (you'll need to create it)